elpaso/qgis-connect-plugin/docs/source/sysadmins.rst

 ``$HOME/.qgis2/first-run-plugins`` under the user folder and put all the desired plugins ZIP packages in it.

-The *First Run wizard* tool from |connect_plugin| will check if the directory exists and will install all the ZIP packages from it.
+The *Boundless Connect Wizard* tool from |connect_plugin| will check if the directory exists and will install all the ZIP packages from it.
 Notice that the packages will be removed after the installation.

 Setting up repository in Docker container
 -----------------------------------------